zack-shoylev/devsite/source/_posts/2013-09-20-getting-started-with-openstack-and-designate.markdown

  wget http://ipecho.net/plain -O - -q ; echo
 ```

+If you'd like to see an instance in action, go here: <http://162.209.9.99:9001/v1/>

-Just one note on the API: Before domains are created, you must create a server.
+A couple of notes on the API:

+* Before domains are created, you must create a server.
+* You can read the ReST API Documentation [here][4]

 Happy Designating!
+If you would like to contribute to Designate, come and [join us][5].

 ###About the Author
 Tim Simmons is a Rackspace intern on the Cloud DNS team.
 Recently, the